 You're building your knowledge brick by brick, and now it's time to tackle the most powerful organizing tool of all writing—the paragraph.
 Here you'll find tips on how to organize a paragraph, where to break one paragraph and start another, and how to sequence paragraphs for optimum understanding.
 As always, you'll get to practice these skills as you go, solidifying your knowledge and gaining new confidence.
 Dive in!

 Time to wrap up all you've learned!
 Lesson 12 will help you practice using your new skills, working from freewriting to a finished document.
 You'll practice how to use both your creative and your critical skills while writing.
 You'll find out what kind of attitude will help you use your new skills and what good habits will help you continue to improve each time you write.
 You'll focus on revision, work with a revision checklist, and review good tips on proofreading.
-You'll put together all you've learned so your writing continues to improve from this point forward.
+Finally, you'll put together all the new things you've learned so that your writing will continue to improve over time.

 Ann Linquist is a continuing education instructor on college campuses, at corporations, and with non-profit organizations.
 She has helped thousands of adults learn to tackle their writing tasks with enthusiasm.
 Having written everything from novels to newsletters, articles to ad copy, Linquist is able to address the writing needs of each individual.
 The breadth of her background ensures a powerful, involving learning experience that builds on the strengths of each participant.